 This swing is the first and only glider on our list.
 One thing to keep in mind, gliders are not appropriate for infants or toddlers that are still learning how to hold themselves up.
 However, for toddlers around 2 years of age and older, this is an excellent addition.

-One of the best features of this glider is its ability to hold 2 children simultaneously.
+One of the best features of this outdoor baby swing and glider is its ability to hold 2 children simultaneously.
 Aside from the fact this allows your child to swing with a playmate, the back-to-back seating design will also teach them the rudimentary of teamwork and cooperation.

 The Creative Playthings is also exceptionally sturdy with a maximum weight capacity of 175 pounds, making it suitable for children beyond the toddler stage of development.
 With large hand and foot holds, your child is able to maintain adequate control and stability without becoming entangled in the swing should they fall off.